artkeller/ESP32StartupErrorAnalyzer/src/README.md

      - Evaluates conditions, executes callbacks, and returns an `AnalysisResult`.
    - `addCondition`:
      - Allows dynamic addition of new conditions and callbacks.

-#### **Important No**

-The ESPRIC library is specifically designed for ESP32 devices.
-Currently, no other MCU platform offers equivalent post-mortem analysis capabilities supported by this library.
-Please ensure that you are using this library with ESP32-compatible devices only.

-If you are looking for a more generic solution for cyber resilience and analysis across multiple platforms, please refer to the CRATE project on GitHub.

 ### ESPRIC.cpp
 This source file contains the implementation of the `ESPRIC` class methods defined in the header file.